 Cardoza provides a handy primer on the concept of “slot clubs,” or promotional programs used by casinos to reward regulars and entice new players.
 Next, readers are given a list of “20 Winning Strategies at Slots,” which covers how to choose casinos with the best machines, determine the correct coin denomination for your personal bankroll, “escaping” from cold machines, and seek out those which are paying out, and how to give yourself the best chance at scoring progressive jackpots.

 Written in time to cover most of the video slot, multiple pay line, and bonus game features still in use today, Cardoza’s Secrets of Winning Slots should be considered essential reading for players looking to brush up on their overall knowledge of classic games.

 Avery Cardoza (1998)

-In the mid-1970s an underage gambler by the name of Avery Cardoza began haunting Las Vegas casinos as a professional blackjack player, counting cards and pressing his advantage to beat the house at their own game.
+In the mid-1970s, an underage gambler named Avery Cardoza began haunting Las Vegas casinos as a professional blackjack player, counting cards and pressing his advantage to beat the house at their own game.

 The Slot Machine Answer Book

 The Slot Machine Answer Book was originally published in 1999, but the industry’s continual evolution prompted the author to release an updated version in 2005.
 As Grochowski explains in the update’s Introduction:

 “Slot play had remained more or less the same (since Fey’s three-reel design).
 Drop your coins in the slot, pull the handle or push the button, and watch the reels spin to see if you win.
 It’s a far different world today.
 Slots have bonus rounds and second events.
 There are extras built into the top boxes while the reels spin below … What happened was a revolution.”